 Course Information, Elevational Profiles, and Course Map

-The 2.5K is an easy, relatively flat loop that takes you around Avalon Flats, winding through pastoral oak woodlands and meadows.
-The Avalon Flats trail passes by and near historic structures and points of interest including the hacienda, incubator house, dance hall, and Grandpa’s House.
+The 2.5K is an easy, relatively flat loop that takes you across the main access road of the Marks Ranch property, winding through pastoral oak woodlands and meadows.
+You will pass by and near historic structures and points of interest including the hacienda, incubator house, dance hall, egg pond, and Grandpa’s House.

 This trail takes you through the gently-sloping Avalon Flats into oak woodlands and past historic structures.
 You'll climb the steep Robert V. and Patricia M. Brown Overlook trail, a moderately strenuous loop through meadows with a spectacular hilltop view.